YoamFarges/LaBonneCarte/README.md

 Basically, the extension parse every leboncoin html page to gather the page's product list data (title, price... and more importantly the location), and, if pertinent, display a google maps on top of the page.

 ### How is the code working?
+_Real brief explanation, if you want more information or a detailed blog post, feel free to contact me._

 The main part of the extension is contentmodifier.js, a _content_scripts_ running on all pages of leboncoin.fr.
 On every page load, it will try to gather the product list from the page.
 If it succeeds, it means that we are in a search list page.
 - We then use chrome messaging store the current itemlist on the background.js file : the persistent file of the extension.